Get all the latest data for Daejeon

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult professionals before making any property decisions.
+This is not financial or investment advice, because we do not know your budget, debt level, visa status, tax position, or personal plans, so you should do your own research.

 Is it smart to buy now in Daejeon, or should I wait as of 2026?